-Today we also checked both refrigerators (3 eggs lost their lives after shaking up on the road).
-We were also told not to forget to tighten the oil cap on the underside of the car.
-Great – welcome to Drysdale River Station and your daily off-road routine.
+Today, we also checked both refrigerators, and unfortunately, three eggs had been lost due to the shaking on the road.
+We were also reminded not to forget to tighten the oil cap on the underside of the car.

 Mitchell Plateau Track – biggest corrugations we have seen

-The next day we planned to go to the famous Mitchell Falls.
-It was a 100 km drive on Kalumburu Road and another 85 km on Mitchell Falls Track.
+The next day, we set out on our journey to the famous Mitchell Falls.
+It was a 100 km drive on the challenging Kalumburu Road, followed by another 85 km on the rough Mitchell Falls Track.

-We decided to leave the trailer in Drysdale River Station for three days.
-There was no point in towing it as we knew the road is in a bad condition.
+To make the journey easier, we decided to leave our trailer behind at Drysdale River Station for three days.
+There was no point in towing it along the difficult and unserviced roads.

-We stopped for a break at the King Edward River Campground.
-It is beautifully located among the brown rocks and meandering King Edward River.
-We liked this spot so much that we decided to spend a night there on our way back to Drysdale River.
-It was still an 80 km drive to Mitchell Falls.
+We made a stop for a much-needed break at the King Edward River Campground, which was beautifully situated among brown rocks and the meandering King Edward River.
+We were so impressed by the stunning surroundings that we decided to spend a night there on our way back to Drysdale River Station.

-The dirt track was a real challenge.
-In fact, the corrugations were so big that we could easily break suspensions if we drove at a speed below 70 km/hour.
-The only better option was to drive at an 80 km/hour speed and keep momentum.
+The dirt track we encountered on our journey to Mitchell Falls was an incredible challenge.
+The corrugations were so large and frequent that driving at a speed below 70 km/hour would have easily broken our suspensions.
+The only option was to drive at a speed of 80 km/hour and maintain momentum.